At its peak, Border Patrol agents made more than 600,000 apprehensions in a year in the Tucson sector – an average of about 400 per agent.

 Slowing the surge of crossers into South Texas will take more than just enforcement, former Tucson sector chief Aguilar said, it’s going to require a look at the entire system, not just the Border Patrol.

-“This is not a problem that’s going to go away if we don’t start addressing the disease as opposed to continuing to address the symptoms,” said Aguilar, who is now a partner at Global Security & Intelligence Strategies.
+“This is not a problem that’s going to go away if we don’t start addressing the disease as opposed to continuing to address the symptoms,” he said.

 For example, the immigration removal system needs to be revamped and expanded, he said.